Online Registration Only (Starting April 16) (No registrations in person will be accepted)

-A number of campers are allergic to peanuts.
+A number of campers are allergic to nuts and/or peanuts.
 We therefore ask you to avoid putting this food into your child’s lunchbox.
 Even if you have identified an allergy on your child’s medical form, and if it is a serious allergy, we suggest that you notify the camp counsellors on monday morning.

 Campers will go to the municipal pool during the afternoon, depending on the weather.
 They will come back for their extended supervision at 4 p.m.
 Under no circumstances may you pick up your children at the pool, unless you have given your child’s camp counsellor written notification that morning of your intention to do so.
 Campers whose parents fail to comply with this rule run the risk of being expelled without any refund.